johnnysong-cc/COMP309Proj2/README.md

 - Data Columns Explained:
   - X & Y: The coordinates in a specific projection system used for mapping and spatial analysis, representing longitude (X) and latitude (Y).
   - OBJECTID: The unique identifier for each record.
-  - EVENT_UNIQUE_ID: The unique identifier for each reported event, probably assigned by the police department.
+  - EVENT_UNIQUE_ID: The unique identifier for each reported event.
   - PRIMARY_OFFENCE: The main offence reported in the event, such as "THEFT UNDER" or "PROPERTY - FOUND".
   - OCC_DATE: The date and time when the offence occurred.
   - OCC_YEAR, OCC_MONTH, OCC_DOW (Day Of Week), OCC_DAY, OCC_DOY (Day Of Year), OCC_HOUR: detailed timing information about when the offence occurred, split into year, month, day, day of the week, day of the year, and hour of the day.